The Third Clue

 The Third Clue is a 1934 British crime film directed by Albert Parker and starring Basil Sydney, Molly Lamont and Raymond Lovell.
-The film was based on Neil Gordon's novel The Shakespeare Murders, which also inspired The Claydon Treasure Mystery (1938).
-It was made at Wembley Studios as a quota quickie by the British subsidiary of 20th Century Fox.
+It was written by Michael Barringer, Lance Sieveking and Frank Atkinson based on Neil Gordon's 1933 novel The Shakespeare Murders, which also inspired The Claydon Treasure Mystery (1938).

 Synopsis

-The screenplay concerns two criminals who try to recover loot hidden in an isolated manor house.
+Two criminals try to recover loot hidden in an isolated manor house.